GeekZoneHQ/.github/profile/README.md

 Thanks again and see you soon!

-## Migration from 'master'
+## Inclusive naming

-Our industry is moving toward [more inclusive terminology](https://sfconservancy.org/news/2020/jun/23/gitbranchname/), so Geek.Zone has taken the decision to do likewise.
-As of 2022-04-30T17:00, Geek.Zone will begin to retire all instances of the term 'master' from our codebase, replacing it with 'main'.
-Please ensure that you have updated your local repo accordingly.
+We have renamed all our default branches to `main` and will continue to strive for [inclusive naming](https://inclusivenaming.org/word-lists/tier-1/).
+Please update your local repo accordingly.